 - LG Wing

 - LG Q52

 - LG Q92 5G

 Oppo has announced an Android 12 and Color OS 12 rollout that will come to over 100 Oppo phones throughout 2022.
 The Find X3 and OnePlus 9 (in China) will get the update first.
 The company will then roll it out to other popular high-end and midrange Oppo phones through the first half of 2022.

-As per an Oppo timeline shared on Twitter, the update will come to the Oppo Find X2 pro and Oppo Find X2 starting December 22, 2021, in parts of Asia.
+As per an Oppo timeline shared on Twitter, the update will come to the Oppo Find X2 Pro and Oppo Find X2 starting on December 22, 2021, in parts of Asia.
 The company did not share a European timeline, citing nebulous General Data Protection Regulation concerns.

 — ColorOS (@colorosglobal) December 1, 2021